 In September of 2010, I made good on a long-standing promise to myself that I would one day, when the call became clear and apparent, become more fully engaged in the hands-on teaching of my personal method for achieving what I term the “Physical Culture high life”; once I was introduced to the Efficient Exercise team, learned of their overriding philosophy of Physical Culture (and how closely that philosophy parallelled my own!), and was subsequently offered a position within the team, I knew that no clearer “call” could be had.
 This was the signal I’d been waiting for, and I jumped at the opportunity; I am now Efficient Exercise’s Austin Regional Manager and I’m delighted to share my years of Physical Culture know-how with EE’s enthusiastic clientele.
 So if you happen to be in the Austin, Texas area (the epicenter of Physical Culture!), I do hope you’ll make an appointment to see me or one of my fine associates.
 Little satisfies me more than to partner with a client and, together, see that their health and fitness goals are attained.
 Whether you’re an athlete, stay-at-home mom, or corporate ladder-climber, we at Efficient Exercise can see that you attain your own self-defined version of the Physical Culture high-life.

-So I do hope that you’ll drop by the Theory to Practice blog now and again to pick up some valuable tips and maybe — hopefully! — you’ll see that it is actually possible to be fit, well-fed and healthy even while being a slave to the capitalist grind.
+So I do hope that you’ll drop by the Theory to Practice blog now and again to pick up some valuable tips and maybe — if I’m conveying ideas like I should! — you’ll see that it is actually possible to be fit, well-fed and healthy even while being a slave to the capitalist grind.
 Also, feel free to drop by the Efficient Exercise blog, where my Efficient Exercise team members and I dish on diet, exercise and all things Physical Culture, with a decidedly Austin, Texas flair.
-And by all means, if you have any tips to share — questions, comments, or concerns as well — please feel free to drop me a line at either keith@Paleofx.com, or email@example.com — I’d love to hear from you!
+And by all means, if you have any tips to share — questions, comments, or concerns as well — please feel free to drop me a line at either keith@Paleofx.com, or firstname.lastname@example.org — I’d love to hear from you!
 I’ve no PhD. nor laundry-list of acronyms following my name to tout; I do, however, have 35+ years of in-the-trenches warfare, empirical and self-taught knowledge at my disposal.
 I am by no means a “certified expert” in anyone’s ledger, just a guy who’s become demonstrably adept at consistently stiff-arming life’s obstacles so as to eek-out a damn good work-out and a healthy, tasty meal.
 Put a string of those types of “wins” together, and before long you’ve established a solid leg-up in the ol’ Physical Culture game.

-Come join in the journey; it’s a hell of a lot of fun — and rewarding ride, to boot!
+Come join in the journey; it’s a hell of a lot of fun — and a rewarding ride, to boot!